On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: Remarks

 \section{Remarks}

-\begin{rem} Corollary \ref{cor-gen-tri} together with Lemma \ref{eval-res-complete} gives the final step in the proof of Theorem \ref{MB-Hermitian} which establishes the existence of an invariant Hermitian form with respect to $\mathcal{M}_{MB}$.
+\begin{Remark} Corollary \ref{cor-gen-tri} together with Lemma~\ref{eval-res-complete} gives the final step in the proof of Theo\-rem~\ref{MB-Hermitian} which establishes the existence of an invariant Hermitian form with respect to $\mathcal{M}_{MB}$.
 The question remains whether this Hermitian form is uniquely determined (up to a constant factor).
 As we know this uniqueness is equivalent to the irreducibility of the action of $\mathcal{M}_{MB}$.
-In all explicit examples we have seen so far, the Hermitian form is indeed unique. \end{rem}
+In all explicit examples we have seen so far, the Hermitian form is indeed unique. \end{Remark}

-\begin{rem} Recent work by Saiei Matsubara and Yoshiaki Goto \cite[Theorem 3.3]{Mat20_2}, \cite{Mat20} confirms the signature computation of Theorem \ref{MB-Hermitian}.
-Their work does not assume the existence of a Mellin-Barnes basis.
-They claim that the signature of the invariant Hermitian form for any $A$-hypergeometric function with totally non-resonant parameter vector $\bm\alpha$ with $h(\bm{\alpha})\not\in\mathbb{Z}$ is determined by the signature of
+\begin{Remark} Recent work by Saiei Matsubara and Yoshiaki Goto \cite[Theorem 3.3]{Mat20_2}, \cite[Theorem 2.11]{Mat20} confirms the signature computation of Theorem \ref{MB-Hermitian}.
+Their work does not assume the existence of a Mellin--Barnes basis.
+In \cite[Theorem 3.3]{Mat20_2} they claim that the signature of the invariant Hermitian form for any $A$-hypergeometric function with totally non-resonant parameter vector $\bm\alpha$ with $h(\bm{\alpha})\not\in\mathbb{Z}$ is determined by the signature of

 where $\mathcal{I}$ is any cotriangulation.

 In Theorem \ref{MB-Hermitian} we see that the signature corresponds to those of

 Since $\Delta_{I(\bm\mu)}>0$ we can ignore $\Delta_{I(\bm\mu)}$.
 Also note that